dsahern/cldemos/README.md

 configure even hosts to use veth and /32 for container networking
     ansible-playbook configure.yml -e "net=veth" -l host-[1-4]2

-Start containers on hosts as desired For example, create the first set of containers connected to VRF red on all hosts:
+Start containers on hosts as desired.
+For example, create the first set of containers connected to VRF red on all hosts:
     ./run-host-cmd -v red -n 1